Classes & events

 • You will learn that an antique or vintage piece is not valuable because of its age, alone.
 Some types of jewelry are more collectible than others and will sell for more.

-• You will learn the elements of a well constructed antique jewelry appraisal.
-This class is designed for the non-gemologist, but certainly an industry background will help in the identification and valuation process.
+• Learn the elements of a proper antique jewelry appraisal.
+This class is designed for the non-gemologist, but an industry background will help in the identification and valuation process.

 • This class has lots of handouts, lots and lots of beautiful jewelry.
 Every class has a guided, "hands-on" workshop.